BURNOUT: HOW DO YOU KNOW IF IT IS HAPPENING TO YOU?

 WHAT IS BURNOUT COMMUNICATING TO YOU?!

-Burnout is a manifestation of a deeper problem.
-It is a clear and simple message that “it’s time for a change.”
-It’s an experience that is trying to get you to pause and take stock of what’s going on in your life that shouldn’t be or what isn’t going on in your life that should be!
+Our bodies are very sophisticated machines and great communicators.
+Burnout is a notification…it’s communication…a manifestation of a deeper problem.
+It’s a clear and simple message that “it’s time for a change.”
+It’s an experience that is trying to get you to pause and take inventory of what’s going on in your life that shouldn’t be or what isn’t going on in your life that should!

 So what’s at the core of your burnout?

 Something that you feel is important to you is being ignored and ignored shit always piles up and becomes more ignored shit.
 And it won’t go away until you clean it up!
-Burnout is just a way of your body, mind and spirit saying that you’re not listening deeply to your own self .
-Chances are, you already know to some extent what that is but have not been addressing it.
+Burnout is just a way of your body, mind and spirit saying that you’re not listening deeply to your own self.
+Chances are, you already know to some extent what that is, but have chosen not to address it.

 MY 4-STEP FORMULA TO BEAT BURNOUT